tsunghanjacktsai/rocketmq-site/_docs/08-release-manual.md

 * Create new pgp key.
 Please refer to [here](http://www.apache.org/dev/openpgp.html) on how to use gpg key.
 * Generate a new key via `gpg --full-generate-key`, and answer 4096 bits with no expiration time.
-* Upload your key to a public key server by `gpg --keyserver pgpkeys.mit.edu --send-key <your key id>`.
+* Upload your key to a public key server by `gpg --keyserver keys.openpgp.org --send-key <your key id>`. you can search your key after uploaded. (`your key id`'s string length is 8).
 * Export your public key to a file by `gpg --armor --export <your key id> >> gpgapachekey.txt`.
 * Get the key signed by other committers(Optional).
-* Add the key to the RocketMQ [KEYS file](https://dist.apache.org/repos/dist/dev/rocketmq/KEYS).
+* Append the key to both RocketMQ [dev KEYS file](https://dist.apache.org/repos/dist/dev/rocketmq/KEYS) and [release KEYS file](https://dist.apache.org/repos/dist/release/rocketmq/KEYS) using your preferred subversion clients.

 **Tips:** If you have more than one key in your gpg, set the code signing key to `~/.gnupg/gpg.conf` as default key is recommended.